 Benefits of Lactic peels

 Lactic acid peels have many benefits for the skin.
 They exfoliate the surface of the skin, while deep cleaning the pores.
-They stimulate natural collagen production, even out the skin tone and improve hyper pigmentation of the skin, and will fade dark spots.
+They stimulate natural collagen production with skin regeneration, they even out the skin tone and improve hyper-pigmentation of the skin, and will fade dark spots with regular use.
 They can brighten and lighten the skin, and improve the appearance of wrinkles and fine lines.

 Who are they recommended for?